caphamza/development24/README.md

 5. Error Handling
 6. Unit Testing/edge cases

-No UI library used in the project
+No UI library used in the project.
 Screenshots are added in the Screenshot folder